shirleyahn/we_analysis_scripts/README.md

 alpha carbon coordinates, etc. runcrawl.sh is the main script to execute/submit and wcrawl_functions.py is the main script to edit to obtain the property of interest.
-Afterward, copy_h5_dataset.py can be used to concatenate the resulting h5 file to west.h5.
+Afterward, copy_h5_dataset.py ran be used to concatenate the resulting h5 file to west.h5.